rvtovar/sales_predictions/README.md

 ![Item Outlet Sales](item_outlet.png)

 > This plot graphed Item MRP vs. Item Outlet Sales hued with the market type.
 Upon inspection we can see there is 4 linear plots stacked on top of each other based on the outlet type.
-When all plotted together it creates a triangle shape As the MRP goes up the range of outlet sales increases.
-But the range is dependent on what type of outet we are dealing with.
+When all plotted together it creates a triangle shape.
+As the MRP goes up the range of outlet sales increases, but the range is dependent on what type of outet we are dealing with.

 ## Model